-In spring 2017, Randolph College earned national accreditation from the Council for the Accreditation of Educator Preparation (CAEP) for its Undergraduate licensure programs and its Master of Arts in Teaching program.
+In spring 2017, the Randolph College Educator Preparation Program (EPP) earned national accreditation from the Council for the Accreditation of Educator Preparation (CAEP) for its undergraduate licensure programs and its Master of Arts in Teaching program.

 As the data on this page show, our graduates leave Randolph excited to work with diverse learners, skilled at planning rigorous and engaging instruction, and ready to be leaders in their schools.
 As a result, our graduates are in high demand.

 The EPP offers licensure in the following areas: biology (grades 6–12), chemistry (grades 6–12), dance (grades preK–12), earth science (grades 6–12), elementary education (grades preK–6), English (grades 6–12), French (grades 6–12), health and physical education (grades preK–12), history/social science (grades 6–12), Latin (grades preK–12), mathematics (grades 6–12), mathematics: algebra I (middle school), music instrumental (grades preK–12), music vocal (preK–12), physics (grades 6–12), Spanish (grades preK–12), special education: general curriculum (grades preK–12), theatre arts (grades preK–12), and visual arts (grades preK–12).